 The surname Nightengale was first found in Norfolk where the Hundredorum Rolls of 1273 listed Ralph Niktegale as holding lands there at that time.
 A few years later, Thomas Nightegale was listed in Gloucestershire in 1286 and Andreas Nightyngale, was Mmeber of Parliament for Cricklade, Wiltshire in 1307.

-Important Dates for the Nightengale family
+Early History of the Nightengale family

 This web page shows only a small excerpt of our Nightengale research.
 Another 83 words (6 lines of text) covering the years 1645, 1627, 1947 and 1722 are included under the topic Early Nightengale History in all our PDF Extended History products and printed products wherever possible.